bnb-chain/BEPs/BEP1.md

 Once the idea is accepted, each status change is requested by the BEP author and reviewed by the BEP editors.
 Use a pull request to update the status.

-- `Idea`: If you have an idea but not sure if it worths a BEP or not, you may discuss with the community first before you put too much effort.
-You may visit [our discord channel](https://discord.gg/bnbchain).
+- **Idea**: If you have an idea but not sure if it worths a BEP or not, you may discuss with the community first before you put too much effort.
+You may post your idea in [bnb chain forum](https://forum.bnbchain.org/) and visit [our discord channel](https://discord.gg/bnbchain) to let the community know it.
-- `Pre-Draft`: If you idea is accepted, it still is not a BEP yet.
+- **Pre-Draft**: If your idea is accepted, it is still not a BEP yet.
 A formal document will be needed to describe your idea, the Pre-Draft document should follow the BEP format.
 And you need to create a pull request and the BEP editors will review it.
-- `Draft`: Once the Pre-Draft pull request is reviewed and accepted, a BEP number will be granted, which means it is a legal BEP now.
+- **Draft**: Once the Pre-Draft pull request is reviewed and accepted, a BEP number will be granted, which means it is a legal BEP now.
 The BEP editors will add the status, then it will be recorded and maintained by the community.
-- `Final`: This proposal is finalized and a reference implementation is required before entering Final state.
+- **Final**: This proposal is finalized and a reference implementation should be provided.
-- `Enable`: This proposal is enabled in BNB Chain mainnet, if it is a hard fork, the fork number has reached.
+- **Enabled**: This proposal is enabled in BNB Chain mainnet, if it is a hard fork, the fork number has reached.

 Other exceptional statuses include:

-- `Living`: A BEP will be long-term maintained, like this BEP.
+- **Living**: A BEP will be long-term maintained, like this BEP.
-- `Stagnant`: A BEP has not been updated for more than 6 months, it will enter Stagnant state.
+- **Stagnant**: A BEP has not been updated for more than 6 months, it will enter Stagnant state.
-- `Withdrawn`: A BEP that is dropped and will not be implemented.
+- **Withdrawn**: A BEP that is dropped and will not be implemented.
 Usually, it is due to some prerequisite conditions that are not true anymore.

 ## 5. Reference